AwkwardTurtle42/AwkwardTurtle42.github.io/SRD.markdown

 When your STR steps below a d4 you die.

+### The Mark of Death

+When your character dies, they approach the Black River where Death greets them.
+Describe who Death appears as to you, and what you can glimpse beyond the Black River.
+Then, roll a d6:

+1: You are taken across the Black River by Death.
 The rest of the table should take turns reading your Eulogy in memory of your character’s life.
-Once done, create a new character and rejoin the group.
-Prioritize expediency over realism.

-### Optional Rule: The Mark of Death

-Use this rule to increase character survivability, or to add an extra bit of drama to the death of a character.

-When a character dies, they approach the Black River where Death greets them.
-The player describes who Death appears as, and what they can glimpse beyond the Black River.
-Then, they roll a d6:

-1: The character is taken across the Black River by Death.

-2-3: Death offers them a deal.
-If they accept the terms, they are returned to life.
+2-3: Death offers you a deal.
+If you accept the terms, return to life.

-4-6: It is not their time.
-They return to life marked by Death in some way.
+4-6: It is not your time.
+You return to life marked by Death in some way.

-If a character is already Marked By Death, the 4-6 result is replaced with the 2-3 result.
+If you are already Marked By Death, the 4-6 result is replaced with the 2-3 result.

 # Items